Maill/UmaMusumeTournamentMaker/README_DEV.md

 #### Pairing Intelligence

 - **Competitiveness Analysis**: Uses statistical variance to create balanced matchups
-- **Performance-Based Matching**: Similar skill levels compete together for exciting matches
+- **Performance-Based Matching**: Similar skill levels compete together for exciting matches _(Dev Note: this need calibration, this actually works but needs to be tone down.
+Competitive pairing should occurs when a player has played against most of the other players.)_
-- **No-Repeat Guarantee**: Complex algorithm ensures no player faces same opponents twice
+- **No-Repeat Guarantee**: Complex algorithm ensures no player faces same opponents twice _(Dev Note: this need calibration, you may face the same opponents multiple times due to competitive pairing being too agressive.)_
 - **Priority System**: Players with fewer matches get priority in next round generation

 #### Match Generation Process